 On Thursday, April 24, 2014, I was in a very serious cycling accident in Boulder, Colorado while riding my new Cervélo S3 during the lunch hour and I am currently hospitalized in Denver, Colorado for at least the next 60 days.

-Damage ReportIn the wreckage, I suffered 11 fractured ribs (10 on the left side, most in multiple places, and one on the right), fractures of the L3 and L4 spinal vertebrae, one collapsed/punctured lung, one deflated lung, a nasty laceration on my left hip that required stitches and loads of road rash all over my back and left hip from being run over.
+Damage ReportIn the wreckage, I suffered 11 fractured ribs (10 on the left side, most in multiple places, and one on the right), fractures of the L3 and L4 spinal vertebrae, one collapsed/punctured lung, one deflated lung, a nasty laceration on my left hip that required stitches and loads of road rash all over my back and left hip from being run over and rolled by the car.
 The worst part was being conscious through the entire ordeal, i.e., I knew I was being run over by a car.

-Current StatusAfter undergoing emergency spinal surgery involving the insertion of hardware including mounting hardware, rods and screws to create a fusion from the L2 - L5 vertebrae and cleaning out much debris from various spinal process fractures that punctured the spinal dura, I am now able to control everything from the knees up.
-I do feel my feet and I can distinguish sharp vs. dull touches in some areas but I am not able to flex my feet or wiggle my toes at this time.
-After the surgery, I was in the Intensive Care Unit (ICU) at Boulder Community Hospital for eight days.
+Current StatusAfter undergoing emergency spinal surgery involving the insertion of hardware including mounting hardware, rods and screws to create a fusion from the L2 - L5 vertebrae and cleaning out much debris from various spinal process fractures that punctured the spinal dura, I am now able to control everything from the knees up with the exception of my butt.
+I do feel my feet and I can distinguish sharp vs. dull touches in some areas but I am not able to flex my feet/ankles or wiggle my toes at this time.
+After the surgery, I was in the Intensive Care Unit (ICU) at Boulder Community Hospital for 10 days or so.
 Since this time, I have been transferred to Craig Hospital in Denver, Colorado.
 Craig is a world-renowned hospital for it's spinal and brain injury rehabilitation programs.

 (For those who are curious, I'm told that the bike was left almost untouched.
 But I will certainly have my family take it to Excel Sports in Boulder to be fully evaluated. )

 A Very Special Thank You